Theoretical Guarantees for AOA-based Localization: Consistency and Asymptotic Efficiency: Simulations

+Fig.~\ref{fig:2d_bias_varyingT} displays the biases of all estimators as a function of \(T\).
+As \(T\) increases, the biases of the BELS and BELS+GN estimators decay toward zero subject to minor fluctuations, confirming their asymptotic unbiasedness.
+In contrast, all the PLS, Subspace, and MPR-SDP+GN suffer from a substantial and nonvanishing bias, indicating their asymptotic biasedness.

+Fig.~\ref{fig:2d_rmse_varyingT} presents the RMSEs of all estimators as functions of \(T\).
+The proposed BELS+GN estimator achieves asymptotic efficiency, with its RMSE approaching the RCRLB as \(T\) increases.
+The MPR-SDP+GN estimator exhibits comparable RMSE to BELS+GN for smaller \(T=10\), but its RMSE deviates from the RCRLB for larger \(T=30,100,200,300\), confirming its asymptotic inefficiency.
+Meanwhile, both the PLS and Subspace estimators exhibit significantly higher RMSEs than the RCRLB due to their nonvanishing bias.

-Next, we present the RMSEs for varying noise intensities of each estimator in the case of large sample sizes.
-We set $T = 100$ for $\sigma_a = 0.05,0.1,0.15$, and $0.2$, respectively.
-Also, for large noise intensities $\sigma_a = 0.25$ and $0.3$, we make $T$ grow linearly with respect to $\sigma_a^2$.
-For each choice of $\sigma_a$, 1000 Monte-Carlo runs are conducted to evaluate RMSEs.
-The result is shown in Fig. \ref{fig:2d_rmse_varyingsigma} whose $x$-axis is $10\log_{10}(1/\sigma_a^2)$.
-In small noise region, all estimators have small RMSEs, and the Bias-Eli+GN estimator, together with MPR-SDP+GN, achieves the RCRLB.
-However, when the noise intensity gets large, only the Bias-Eli+GN estimator achieves the RCRLB, while other estimators exhibit large RMSEs.
+Moreover, we examine the RMSEs of all estimators under varying noise intensities.
+Fig. \ref{fig:2d_rmse_varyingsigma} presents the RMSEs of all estimators under varying noise intensities $\sigma_a = 0.05, 0.1, 0.15$ and $0.2$ rad with $T = 100$, where each point is the average of 1000 Monte-Carlo runs.
+In low-noise regions, all estimators exhibit small RMSEs, with both BELS+GN and MPR-SDP+GN attaining the RCRLB.
+As noise increases, only BELS+GN maintains RCRLB attainment, while other estimators show significantly higher RMSEs.

-Finally, we compare the Bias-Eli estimator utilizing the true variance of the sine of noise with the Bias-Eli estimator utilizing the estimated variance of the sine of noise (denoted as Bias-Eli($\widehat{v}^a_n$)).
-Table \ref{table:2d_rmse_var} shows that the proposed estimator for the variance of the sine of the noise is $\sqrt{n}$-consistent.
-The RMSEs for varying numbers of measurements are presented in Fig. \ref{fig:2d_compareVar_varyingT}, and the RMSEs for varying noise intensities are presented in Fig. \ref{fig:2d_compareVar_varyingsigma}.
-In both cases, the differences between two estimators are negligible, showcasing the reliability of the proposed estimator for the variance of the sine of noise.
+Finally, we evaluate the performance of the BELS\((\widehat{v}_n^a)\) and BELS\((\widehat{v}_n^a)\)+GN estimators in the case of unknown noise variance.
+Table \ref{table:2d_rmse_var} confirms the $\sqrt{n}$-consistency of the proposed estimator for the variance of the sine of noises under $\sigma_a = 0.2$ rad.
+Fig.~\ref{fig:2d_compareVar_varyingT} shows that BELS\((\widehat{v}_n^a)\) and BELS\((\widehat{v}_n^a)\)+GN achieve RMSEs virtually indistinguishable from those of BELS and BELS+GN across varying sample sizes.
+Fig.~\ref{fig:2d_compareVar_varyingsigma} confirms this equivalence holds across a range of noise levels (\(\sigma_a = 0.05\)–\(0.2\) rad).
+Collectively, these results verify that BELS\((\widehat{v}_n^a)\) is \(\sqrt{n}\)-consistent, and BELS\((\widehat{v}_n^a)\)+GN is asymptotically efficient, achieving the RCRLB without requiring prior knowledge of the noise variance.